Skip to content

 Andrews began his final major series in 2004.
 Titled the Migrant Series, he intended to represent three moments of mass displacement in US history.
 Between 2004 and 2006, he took three separate trips for this series: following the routes taken by Dust Bowl migrants during the Great Depression, along the path of Cherokee people force-marched from their Mississippi homeland in 1838 on what became known as the Trail of Tears, and to New Orleans and the Gulf coast to study areas devastated by flooding in the wake of Katrina.
 He completed The Trail of Tears in 2005 before dying of cancer the following year.

-Andrews’ work is represented in numerous public collections including the Albany Museum of Art (NY); Anacostia Community Museum, Smithsonian Institution (Washington, DC); Arkansas Art Center (Little Rock, AK); Art Institute of Chicago (IL); Birmingham Museum of Art (AL); Bowdoin College Museum of Art (Brunswick, ME); Brandywine Workshop and Archives (Philadelphia, PA); Brooklyn Museum (NY); Butler Institute of American Art (Youngstown, OH); Chrysler Museum of Art (Norfolk, VA); Columbus Museum (GA); Detroit Institute of Arts (MI); High Museum of Art (Atlanta, GA); Gibbes Museum (Charleston, SC); Grey Art Gallery, New York University (New York, NY); Guilford College Art Gallery, Guilford College (Greensboro, NC); Hirshhorn Museum and Sculpture Garden, Smithsonian Institution (Washington, DC); Hofstra University Museum of Art (Hempstead, NY); Hood Museum Dartmouth (Hanover, NH); Howard University Gallery of Art (Washington, DC); Lucas Museum of Narrative Art (Los Angeles, CA); Memphis Brooks Museum of Art (TN); The Metropolitan Museum of Art (New York, NY); Milwaukee Art Museum (WI); Mississippi Museum of Art (Jackson, MS); MIT List Visual Arts Center (Cambridge, MA); Mobile Museum of Art (AL); Morris Museum of Art (Augusta GA); Museum of Contemporary Art (Augusta, GA); Museum of Fine Arts (Boston, MA); Museum of Modern Art (New York, NY); National Museum of African American History & Culture, Smithsonian Institution (Washington, DC); New Jersey State Museum (Trenton, NJ); Newark Museum (NJ); Ogden Museum of Southern Art New (Orleans, LA); Palm Springs Art Museum (CA); Philadelphia Museum of Art (PA); The Phillips Collection (Washington, DC); San Jose Museum of Art (CA); Smithsonian American Art Museum (Washington, DC); Telfair Museum of Art (Savannah, GA); The Rockwell Museum (Corning; NY); The Studio Museum in Harlem (New York, NY); Tubman Museum (Macon, GA); Ulrich Museum of Art, Wichita State University (KS); Wichita Art Museum (KS); Wadsworth Atheneum Museum of Art (Hartford, CT); Whitney Museum of American Art (New York, NY); and the Xavier University Art Collection (New Orleans, LA).
+Andrews’ work is represented in several public collections including the Albany Museum of Art (NY); Anacostia Community Museum, Smithsonian Institution (Washington, DC); Arkansas Art Center (Little Rock, AK); Art Institute of Chicago (IL); Birmingham Museum of Art (AL); Bowdoin College Museum of Art (Brunswick, ME); Brandywine Workshop and Archives (Philadelphia, PA); Brooklyn Museum (NY); Butler Institute of American Art (Youngstown, OH); Chrysler Museum of Art (Norfolk, VA); Columbus Museum (GA); Detroit Institute of Arts (MI); High Museum of Art (Atlanta, GA); Gibbes Museum (Charleston, SC); Grey Art Gallery, New York University (New York, NY); Guilford College Art Gallery, Guilford College (Greensboro, NC); Hirshhorn Museum and Sculpture Garden, Smithsonian Institution (Washington, DC); Hofstra University Museum of Art (Hempstead, NY); Hood Museum Dartmouth (Hanover, NH); Howard University Gallery of Art (Washington, DC); Lucas Museum of Narrative Art (Los Angeles, CA); Memphis Brooks Museum of Art (TN); The Metropolitan Museum of Art (New York, NY); Milwaukee Art Museum (WI); Mississippi Museum of Art (Jackson, MS); MIT List Visual Arts Center (Cambridge, MA); Mobile Museum of Art (AL); Morris Museum of Art (Augusta GA); Museum of Contemporary Art (Augusta, GA); Museum of Fine Arts (Boston, MA); Museum of Modern Art (New York, NY); National Museum of African American History & Culture, Smithsonian Institution (Washington, DC); New Jersey State Museum (Trenton, NJ); Newark Museum (NJ); Ogden Museum of Southern Art New (Orleans, LA); Palm Springs Art Museum (CA); Philadelphia Museum of Art (PA); The Phillips Collection (Washington, DC); San Jose Museum of Art (CA); Smithsonian American Art Museum (Washington, DC); Telfair Museum of Art (Savannah, GA); The Rockwell Museum (Corning; NY); The Studio Museum in Harlem (New York, NY); Tubman Museum (Macon, GA); Ulrich Museum of Art, Wichita State University (KS); Wichita Art Museum (KS); Wadsworth Atheneum Museum of Art (Hartford, CT); Whitney Museum of American Art (New York, NY); and the Xavier University Art Collection (New Orleans, LA).

 Michael Rosenfeld Gallery LLC has represented the Benny Andrews Estate since 2009.